Katherine S. Choe, Ph.D.

 Dr. McCabe's primary research program focuses on memory strategies, metamemory/metacognition, and teaching and learning.

-Dr. McCabe's research team is now full for Fall 2015.
+Dr. McCabe's research team is full for Spring 2016.
 The team will be mainly working on a project that examines music as a mnemonic aid for memory, in musicians and non-musicians.
 Other project topics may include: group study strategies, mindfulness and memory.

 For more information on Dr. McCabe's research lab at Goucher College, please click here.
 To apply to work on her team, please first contact Dr. McCabe via email at firstname.lastname@example.org.